 - You are embedded within a clinical setting working within a defined speciality.

 - You will be required to have a Clinical Supervisor in place to supervise your learning in practice.
-This could be the person who acted as your Designated Medical Practitioner during the Independent Prescribing course.
+This could be the person who acted as your Designated Prescribing Practitioner during the Independent Prescribing course.

 - You have the support of your workplace to complete this unit.